Version 1.5.2 bad erformance in large environment

 #1 Updated by jmosshammer almost 4 years ago

 - Priority changed from High to Normal

 First: I'm not a mysql performance specialiast.
 But afaik, transaction management in innodb is done much more efficent in time (but not in space) and in situations where you have many concurrent inserts and selects it should therefore perform better than MyISAM (and you have lots of inserts in your enviroment).
 It's hard to track down whether it's 1.5 or MyISAM, but i could imagine that MyISAM hat a big factor on this, as it has limited/no support of row locking.

 Though 1.5. got a new database layer, the queries are almost the same at this time, so it shouldn't have such a big impact.

-#2 Updated by tuxifier over 3 years ago
+#2 Updated by tuxifier almost 4 years ago

 So we switched back to innodb thoroughly without any performance improvements.
 The performance of "normal views (standard cronks)" with a user without any principals is acceptable but if we use a user with principals (allowed to see only specific hostgroups) and add a filter like "services not ok" icinga-web doesn't respond for minutes.